ahlstromcj/seq66/README.md

     See the "NEWS" file for changes in earlier versions.
 Some proposed features will be pushed off to Seq66v2; see the bottom of the TODO file.
-Version 2 is probably a year or two away.
+Version 2 is probably a year or two away :-( So many things to improve!

 // vim: sw=4 ts=4 wm=2 et ft=markdown